 Sometimes patient with an immune deficiency will develop an autoimmune disease.

-Because immune deficiency disorders weaken the body's ability to fight off other illnesses, individuals with an immune deficiency disorder become more susceptible to virtually any other disease compared to a person with a fully functioning immune system.
-Consequently, people with an immune deficiency disorder must take extra care to avoid contracting other illnesses since it is harder for them to fight off those illnesses than others with a healthy immune system.
+Because immune deficiency disorders weaken the body's ability to fight off other illnesses, people with an immune deficiency disorder become more susceptible to virtually any other disease compared to a person with a fully functioning immune system.
+Consequently, people with an immune deficiency disorder must take extra care to avoid contracting other illnesses, since it is harder for them to fight off those illnesses than others with a healthy immune system.

 Stay away from people who have a cold or other infection.

 Clean cuts and scrapes right away with warm, soapy water.
-Apply antibacterial cream or ointment and cover the cut or scrape with a fresh bandage at least daily.
+Apply antibacterial cream or ointment, and cover the cut or scrape with a fresh bandage at least daily.
 Tell your doctor if any redness or drainage develops.

-Brush your teeth after meals and floss at least daily.
+Brush your teeth after meals, and floss at least daily.
 Have a dental exam every six months.
 Tooth decay and gum diseases are types of infection.

 There are vaccines available for some common viruses (like the flu) and bacteria (like certain types of pneumonia) that you may want to consider.
 Getting vaccinated may lessen the severity of symptoms or prevent these infections altogether.
-Talk to your doctor about whether you should be getting a flu, pneumonococcal, or other vaccine.
+Talk to your doctor about whether you should be getting a flu, pneumonia or other vaccine.

 If you notice any of the following, you may have an infection: